-Parents/carers and student are subsequently invited to the scheduled review meeting of Step 3.
+Parents/carers and student are subsequently invited to the scheduled review meeting of Stage 3.
 Possible outcomes are:

-- 1. Concerns raised in Step 3 have been rectified.
-The review meeting will agree either: - a) No Monitoring is required and student moved back to CEC Step 2- department monitor. - b) Monitoring to continue for a further agreed period of time at which stage there will be a further review. - c) Should concerns re-emerge in the future, then the process would start from Step 3.
+- 1. Concerns raised in Stage 3 have been rectified.
+The review meeting will agree either: - a) No further monitoring is required unless concerns are raised again and a "clean slate" is established. - b) Should concerns re-emerge in the future, then the process would start from Step 3.

-2. Concerns raised in Step 3 have been partially rectified, and there is sufficient improvement for the student not to move to Step 4.
-However, the student will remain at Step 3 for a further period of review with an amended action plan.
+2. Concerns raised in Stage 3 have been partially rectified, and there is sufficient improvement for the student not to be removed from the course.
+However, the student will remain at Stage 3 for a further period of review with an amended action plan.

-3. Concerns raised in Step 3 have continued.
-The student will therefore be moved to Step4.
+- 3. Concerns raised in Stage 3 have continued.
+The student will therefore be moved to Stage 4. - 4.
+All parties as before notified of action plus Deputy Head/Headteacher